dimitriaatos/prepared/main.typ

 #import "@preview/charged-ieee:0.1.2": ieee
 #import "@preview/unify:0.6.0": num, qty, numrange, qtyrange, unit
-#import "common/constants.typ": m
+#import "common/constants.typ": m, y
 #import "common/helpers.typ": appendix
+#import "figures/triangle.typ": triangle

 #ieee(
-  title: [Performing string multiphonics on any pitched sound],
+  title: [Performing plucked string multiphonics on any pitched sound],
   abstract: [
     Multiphonics and flageolet tones on string instruments are performed by lightly touching the vibrating string.
-		This paper presents a physical model isolating the effect of the finger The model can be applied as an audio effect to sounds of open, untouched strings, but also to arbitrary pitched sounds.
+		This paper investigates the physical phenomena taking place when touching a string, in an attempt to abstract the effect of the touching finger from the string it is performed on.
+		This abstraction allows for "performing" string multiphonics and harmonics on arbitrary synthesized sounds.
+		A software implementation of the touched string abstracted model is presented and used in a small scale evaluation study.
+		Limitations of the model are identified and possible solutions discussed.
+		Beyond the case of the touching finger, a wider research objective is proposed, aimed at abstracted modelling of accoustic qualities and effects.
   ],
   authors: (
     (